 Emergency Department During COVID-19

-Last Updated: 2020-10-21
+Last Updated: 2023-06-27

 Mount Sinai Hospital’s Schwartz/Reisman Emergency Centre serves close to 60,000 patients a year who come through our doors 24 hours a day, seven days a week, 365 days a year.
-All patients will be screened for COVID-19 prior to entering the building.
+As partners in care, visitors have an important role in keeping our hospital safe.

-Visitor access for the ED
+Visitor access for the Emergency Department

 *Note: Visitors of patients meeting specific criteria may be asked to accompany the patient to triage to assist with sharing important information with the clinical team before being asked to wait outside.

-Other means of staying connected with the patient and plan of care
+Staying connected with the patient and plan of care

 The ED has a number of ways to engage family and friends who are not able to be physically present with the patient.

 Please contact Patient Relations with any appeals related to your situation, if the care team is unable to assist you, or if you have further questions.
 Appeals can take 48 hours to process, so please address time-sensitive requests with the care team.
-Patient Relations can be reached at 416-586-4800 x 5066 or [email protected] (Use “Appeal” in your subject line).
+Patient Relations can be reached at 416-586-4800 ext.
+5066 or [email protected] (Use “Appeal” in your subject line).

 Help Keep our Hospitals Safe

 Help keep our hospitals safe if you are visiting.
-Anyone that does not follow these infection prevention protocols, may be asked to leave.

 - Clean your hands often for at least 15 seconds.